Assault: Texas Penal Code §22.01

 An Assault – Bodily Injury charge requires the state to prove that you caused an injury intentionally, knowingly or recklessly.
-Assault by Threat or Assault – Offensive Contact only constitute a criminal Assault offense under Texas law if you did it intentionally or knowingly.
-Assault – Family Violence can be charged under any of those scenarios if the victim was (or had been) in some kind of family, relationship or living arrangment with the accused person.
+Both Assault by Threat and Assault – Offensive Contact require the state to prove that you acted intentionally or knowingly – reckless actions are not criminal under the Texas Assault law unless they caused bodily injury.

 What is the current Texas law about Assault?